manatlan/htagui/README.md

 # htagUI

-HtagUI ...
-Basic widgets for [htag](https://github.com/manatlan/htag) apps
+this is a python3 module, which expose some Basic widgets for [htag](https://github.com/manatlan/htag) apps

 <img src="https://manatlan.github.io/htag/htag.png" width="100" height="100">